-In general, the issues of an ageing population, poor health, deprivation and unemployment are more significant in the West than in the East.
+In general, the issues of an ageing population, poor health, deprivation and unemployment are more significant in the West than in the East8.
 There are differences in life expectancy, life chances and health and wellbeing and it is important to note for planning purposes that significant differences also exist within localities, not just between the East and West.
-Figure 6 provides a summary of the characteristics of the two localities.
+Although the West Locality continues to have a larger overall proportion of older people it is noted that there are higher rates of emergency bed days (75+ age group), multiple emergency admissions (65+ age group) and emergency admissions due to falls in the East Locality.
+Figure 6 provides a summary of the characteristics of the two localities9.